University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 Faculty on annual appointments earn annual leave at the rate of 16.67 hours per month of completed service, based on full-time equivalent.
 Faculty on academic-year appointments do not earn annual leave.

-Employees hired or separated within the month receive leave on a prorated basis.
+During the month of hire and separation, employees receive leave on a prorated basis based on number of days worked.
 Prorated annual leave for the month is calculated as follows:

 Number of days worked ÷ number of working days in the month = Fraction